Oak Grove Middle School

 Parent Academic Resources Incorporated

-This website works to overcome the common view held by parents with children in middle school and high school which is: "When I don’t know how to teach chemistry, literature, and algebra, I can't help my child with schoolwork".
+This website works to overcome the common view held by parents with children in middle school and high school: "When I don’t know how to teach chemistry, literature, and algebra, I can't help my child with schoolwork."

 10 Tips for Parents Who Choose to Stay Put